Exciting Upgrades to Pro-Super’s Trust Deed

 As mentioned above, advising a member to stop or start a pension is also now a licensed advice area and advisors need to tread very carefully.
 This is despite the fact that, in almost all cases, the decision is made because it is overwhelmingly advantageous from a taxation perspective for a retiree over 60 to have their benefits paid as a pension.

-While we cannot do anything about the first pension which a member starts and the advice considerations around that decision, we have come up with a unique solution to the problem of how you advise that client to commence a new pension when subsequent non-concessional contributions are made, or where new benefits are rolled into the fund for members already receiving a pension.
+While we cannot do anything about the first pension which a member starts and the advice considerations around that decision, [We have now solved this problem as well.
+See here.] we have come up with a unique solution to the problem of how you advise that client to commence a new pension when subsequent non-concessional contributions are made, or where new benefits are rolled into the fund for members already receiving a pension.

 Under our new rules, where a member is receiving an existing pension and a non-concessional contribution is made or a benefit is rolled in, the trustee is required to commence a new pension on the same terms as the existing pension, from the day the contribution is made.
 (There is provision for the member to direct the trustee either not to commence such a pension, or to choose an alternative starting date.)
 The trustee is also required to ensure that only so much of the contribution is used which would keep the member below their transfer balance cap.